 The name given to this syndrome is feline audiogenic reflex seizures (FARS); with ‘reflex’ referring to the fact that the seizures are brought on by a stimulus, and ‘audiogenic’ referring to the fact that this stimulus is a sound.
 However it has also been dubbed ‘Tom and Jerry syndrome’ after the cartoon character Tom who has a strong startle reflex and often reacts with involuntary jerks to sounds (see below for more information about myoclonic seizures).

-How the condition develops in a cat is unclear, although it is seen more commonly in older cats and in certain breeds (Birmans) suggesting there may be an inherited component.
+How the condition develops in a cat is unclear, although it is seen more commonly in older cats and in certain breeds (Birmans), suggesting there may be an inherited component.
 The FARS study found that cats typically developed the syndrome at around 15 years of age.
 Around half the cats in the FARS study were also found to be deaf (or at least partially deaf).
-Losing the sense of hearing can be part of getting older, and it is usually the ability to hear lower pitched sounds that is lost first, and this might partially explain why high-pitched sounds may be more startling to them.
+Losing the sense of hearing can be part of getting older, and it is usually the ability to hear higher to middle frequencies that are lost first, however in the cat, there is some indication that the ability to hear higher pitched ‘ultrasonic frequencies’ is less effected, and this might partially explain why high-pitched sounds may become more startling to them.

 The sounds that trigger seizures vary between individual cats, and a huge variety of different sounds were identified as triggers.
 Some of the more common trigger noises included:

 - crinkling tin foil

 - a metal spoon clanging in a ceramic feeding bowl